 The key was however to be found in a small village church in Suffolk.
 It was filled with “humble country folk,” cliché to our big city eyes.
 We had no business there; were only passing from Ipswich to Woodbridge on an idle architectural walking tour.
 (St Mary’s, Great Bealings, we thought it was; but now looking at the map we’re not sure it wasn’t St Mary’s, Playford.)

 The tower bell was ringing, & on a sudden inspiration, entirely out of character, we went in.
-It was the evening of All Souls.
+It was the vigil of All Hallows.
 We watched parishioners silently kneel before taking their pews; pray, stand, sit, mutter, listen; sing a hymn.
 Then they rose & began to stumble about.

 Our memory fails, compounded by our confusion at the time.
 We were awkward, we had no notion what to do.
 We were ignored, stepped around, & almost through, as if an over-familiar ghost.
 There were candles, a procession was forming: “What now?”
 The procession led out, through the arch under the tower, into the churchyard.
 On clearing the portal it scattered, into small purposeful groups.